Get bullied

 Meaner than your ex.

-- Two bullies and their built-in roasts
+- Coach and his built-in roasts

 - Your schedule, days, and cruelty level